 But is Mexico safe?

-While the risks shouldn't be ignored, it's important to remember that Mexico is large and varied, that the highest crime rates are outside of tourist zones, and that the dangers facing beachgoers in most resort areas remain fairly low.
+Still, it's important to remember that Mexico is large and varied, and threat levels are not uniform across the country.
+Places with the highest crime rates are often outside the most popular tourist zones; in particular, the dangers facing beachgoers in most resort areas remain fairly low.

-Those advisories should be a helpful tool for U.S. travelers considering Mexico vacations in 2025.
+Those advisories can be a helpful tool for U.S. travelers considering Mexico vacations in 2025 and beyond.

 (Edzná, a Maya archaeological site in Campeche, Mexico | Credit: Genna88 / Shutterstock)